 Pair all of this with buyers who are reading all of these articles about Texas markets being over-valued and they begin to get gun shy.
 Some are sitting back and waiting to see how things shake out with a listing after the first week or two when they feel like they have more leverage.
 Others have simply grown tired of the bidding wars and choose to watch from the sidelines to find a house without the same level of competition.

-So what can a seller do to be successful when a market shift is happening?
+How can you be successful selling a home in Texas when a market shift is happening?

 - Don’t get greedy.
 Price your home in line with the market and keep a close eye on what other homes are doing in the neighborhood.
 Take a look at our other blog article “Pricing, it’s all about the comps” for some good insight in to properly pricing your home.
 Avoid “chasing down the market”.
 Chasing down the market means that you over priced your home and you are stuck dropping your price to chase the market and find a buyer.
 Price your home well at the outset to create demand from the beginning.
 The first week on the market is the most powerful and when the most eyes will be fixed on your home so make it count.